TYY1104641X/LDPC-codes/README.md

 Please test the example by running main.m and main_log_LDPC over MATLAB

-   main--test LDPC decoding by passing likelihood probability
+   a) main--test LDPC decoding by passing likelihood probability

-   main_log_LDPC--test LDPC decoding by passing the log-ratio probability
+   b) main_log_LDPC--test LDPC decoding by passing the log-ratio probability